SpiroEx/NewApp/README.md

 4. Update {{Title}}, {{Title1}}, {{Title2}}, {{About}}, {{Repo_Name}}, {{manifest_bg}}.

-5. `npm run import_figma`

-6. Generate maskable images in [https://maskable.app/editor](https://maskable.app/editor). (or python only)

-7. Generate favicon in [https://favicon.io/favicon-converter/](https://favicon.io/favicon-converter/). (or python only)

-8. Change loading icon randomly

-9. Remove this part when done
+5. Remove this part when done

 # {{Title}}